Automated incremental backups using restic for any docker-compose setup.

 Contributions are welcome regardless of experience level.

-Use uv within the src/ directory to manage your development environment.
+Use uv within the repo root directory to manage your development environment.

 git clone https://github.com/lawndoc/stack-back.git cd stack-back uv sync --directory src/Make sure uv is already set up as shown above.